Crowded teeth: what causes crowding?

 There are many orthodontic treatments available today to treat crowding; traditional metal braces, aesthetic brackets, lingual appliances or invisible aligners.

-Treating overcrowded teeth in children
+Treating crowding in children

 Interceptive orthodontics